Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Author contributions

 \section{Author contributions}

 H. C., M. C., and Y. W. conceived and supervised the project.
-H. Y. and Q. D. implemented the models and performed the experiments.
-H. C., M. C., Y. W., and Q. D. performed the characterization and participated in the discussion.
+H. Y. implemented the models and performed the experiments.
+H. C., M. C., and Y. W. performed the characterization and participated in the discussion.
 H. C., M. C., Y. W., and H. Y. wrote the original draft and created the visualizations.
 All authors read and agreed on the final version of the manuscript.